minio/docs/source/reference/minio-mc/mc-license.rst

 .. start-mc-license-desc

 The :mc:`mc license` commands work with cluster registration for |SUBNET|.
-Use the commands to register a deployment, unregister a deployment, display information about the cluster's current license, or update the license key for a cluster.
+Use the commands to register a deployment, display information about the cluster's current license, or update the license key for a cluster.

 .. end-mc-license-desc